 Art@Arc

 Art@Arc is the creative arts program of the Arc-Solano.
 Established in 1995, this program provides consumers with a safe, supportive, and non-judgmental atmosphere in which to explore their creative voices.
-The freedom to create and the freedom to make individual choices in this program are the cornerstones which provide our consumers with the opportunity to gain recognition and increase self-esteem.
+The freedom to create and the freedom to make individual choices in this program are the cornerstones that provide our consumers with the opportunity to gain recognition and increase self-esteem.

 We have exhibited in a variety of local galleries and other venues, including the Solano County Fair.
 As a group, our artists average at least 13 awards per year from the Solano County Fair.
 We also have the Amy Scopesi Art Gallery at our office, which is open to the public!
 All the artwork is for sale, with proceeds going back to the program for more supplies and to the artist as a commission.
+Outside, we've been excited to partner with the following locations for art exhibits:

 Please visit our gallery here.